Baby (2023 film): Critical reception

-A critic from The Indian Express wrote that "Baby is a must watch this season".
-A critic from The Times of India wrote that "Baby might leave you with mixed feelings, but it's also the kind of film that'll incite conversations – for better or worse.
+Raghu Bandi of The Indian Express stated that "Looking at the slapstick comedy films Sai Rajesh did earlier, Baby is a shockingly deep and emotional writing that asks viewers many questions [...]
+This film will be as divisive as Arjun Reddy.
+There will be lengthy discussions on the moral ambiguities, the characters and the ending.
+Talking about the commercial success of the film would be too soon, but this film is sure to be mentioned in the list of cult classics like 7/G Brindavan Colony, Premiste, RX 100 and Arjun Reddy."
+Neeshita Nyayapati of The Times of India wrote that "Baby might leave you with mixed feelings, but it's also the kind of film that'll incite conversations – for better or worse.
 And maybe that's the point of it all!"
-A critic from The Hindu wrote that "Helmed by Sai Rajesh, Anand Deverakonda's latest reads like a moral story with the protagonist actually spelling out the moral three-fourths into the movie".
-A critic from Deccan Chronicle wrote that "Director wanted to engage the audience riding on confusions in youngsters in dealing with relationships, but falls flat barring some moments".
+Tamma Moksha of The Hindu wrote that "Eventually, Baby runs like a moral story with the protagonist actually spelling out the moral three-fourths into the movie."